monkeyman79/cpython/Doc/library/argparse.rst

 .. class:: RawDescriptionHelpFormatter
            RawTextHelpFormatter
+           FlexiHelpFormatter
            ArgumentDefaultsHelpFormatter
            MetavarTypeHelpFormatter
            GnuStyleLongOptionsHelpFormatter

-:class:`RawDescriptionHelpFormatter` and :class:`RawTextHelpFormatter` give
+:class:`RawDescriptionHelpFormatter`, :class:`RawTextHelpFormatter`, and
-more control over how textual descriptions are displayed.
+:class:`FlexiHelpFormatter` give more control over how textual descriptions are displayed.
 By default, :class:`ArgumentParser` objects line-wrap the description_ and epilog_ texts in command-line help messages::